cosmosinnovate/python-course/README.md

 from file type csv or json.
 1. Explore the python file library to see what else you can do.

 ### Project 3 => Code clean up.
 Identify any thing that you can group together into a function.

-#### If you reach here and are pleased, please star this repo or else give your feedback to improve this course
+#### ✌️ If you reached this far and are pleased, please star this repo or a feedback to improve this course. ✌️

 ## Links to resources